July 11, 2022 - TRA Newswire -

 Help can come none too soon from the state for many Texas short lines that struggled serving their local customers through the last two years during the pandemic.

 Slowly but surely business is picking up on a rural rail district in Northeast Texas that covers five counties.
 The NETEX rail district, based in Sulphur Springs, brought on a new operator of the 65 mile long line in mid-2020, Freedom Rail Group.
 Since then Managing Director Mike Salek and his staff have been steadily upgrading the track and infrastructure with a goal to bring the railroad up to Class 2 standards.
-The line was in major disrepair when Freedom took over the operation from the previous 20-year operator, Blacklands Railroad.

 At the NETEX Board meeting July 7, Salek announced that TxDOT is going to assist with providing new crossbucks at grade-crossings along the line.
 The Rail Division is also requesting that each short line suggest five crossings that are in need of replanking and five crossings that require wayside component upgrades such as gates, bells and lights that would improve crossing safety.
 That is one area that TxDOT may supply funding assistance, if funds are available.